Bohdan-Somriakov/Evolution_of_Aggression/README.md

 ## Doves only

-In doves only scenerio Doves do not have any predators
+In doves only scenerio Doves do not have any competitors

 <p align="center">
   <img src="https://github.com/Bohdan-Somriakov/Evolution_of_Aggression/blob/main/examples/example2/data.png" alt="Image" style="display:block; margin:auto; width:300px;"/>